 Why is it important to have a primary care doctor?

 There are many reasons why you need a primary care doctor.
-A primary care doctor is your point person for health and well-being.
+You can talk to your primary care doctor about any health topic – they’re your point person for health and well-being.

 Routine checkups with the same doctor can help identify health issues earlier, keeping you healthier, happier and saving you money on medical expenses.
 And if you need more specialized care for a health condition, a primary care doctor can expertly guide your next steps and connect you with the right specialist.